brikis98/yevgeniy-brikman-homepage/_posts/2011-07-18-travel-quirks-part-1-signs-bilboards.md

 </figure>

-The huge tablet on the right, which was perhaps 4 feet wide, 2 feet tall and 1 foot high, was labeled as a “small letter”.
+The huge tablet on the right, which was perhaps 4 feet wide, 2 feet tall and 1 foot high, was labeled as a "small letter".
 Apparently, "mailman" was a demanding profession in Ancient Greece.

 <figure>